 If you’re looking for good vibes and a tight-knit community, Euphoria is the festival for you.
 Located on the beautiful Carson Creek Ranch, this festival features both top and up-and-coming electronic, jam, and hip-hop acts, as well as workshops, yoga, art installations, unique vendors, and even a volunteer grounds clean-up program to give back to the ranch.
-This year’s event, taking place April 6–9, 2017, features an opportunity for attendees looking to make their experience extra special and memorable: on-site officiated weddings.
+There’s even an opportunity for attendees to make their experience extra memorable: on-site officiated weddings.
 If you love live music, you’ll love our guide to the best live music venues in Austin.

 You could never go to another music festival again and be okay with it after getting your live music fix during South By Southwest.
 The question isn’t what is there to do at SXSW – the question is how much can you squeeze in.
 SXSW is no ordinary festival – it’s a mega conference that attracts more than 300,000 international attendees every March for its film, tech, and music programming.
 The music portion takes place over seven days, and there are both official events – meaning you need a SXSW badge or wristband to attend – as well as unofficial events, which are usually showcases and parties put on by major brands, and many are free to attend with an RSVP.
 Expect to spend much of your time waiting in line to get into parties, but it’s a small price to pay for the dozens of stellar acts from all over the world that you can see within the week.